kjkuan/tbd/README.md

 ## Installation and Usage
-Currently, there's no automatic installation; just clone the repo add `tbd.sh` and `tbd-view` somewhere in `PATH` and make both executable.
+Currently, there's no automatic installation; just clone the repo, add `tbd.sh` and `tbd-view` somewhere in `PATH`, and make both executable.
 For example:

 ```bash
 git clone git@github.com:kjkuan/tbd.git